mbrandonw/presentations/2023-04-18-dependencies/dependencies.iapresenter/text.md

 ---

-# Extra code just for dependencies?

-// TODO: some might say that doing the extra work to control you dependencies is not right because you are writing extra code for testing.
-That is completely wrong.
-Controlling your dependencies allows you to code in the style that we all want to do naively.
-We all just want to call out to apple framework code immediately and get some data back so that we can be on our way and work on our actual feature for our users.
-//
-// well, controlling your dependencies allows you to do exactly that.
-While we did have to put in a little bit of upfront work to put an interface in front of the dependency, after that you are free to use the dependency exactly as you would call out directly to Apple's frameworks.
-The same cannot be true of building inert, data-only views just so that previews can work again.
-That is you doing work that truly only serves the purpose of getting previews to be functional again.

----

 # This is just the beginning

 So, I hope that this talk has helped you understand what dependencies, why they can be so pernicious in a code base, and what you can do to start controlling them.